murase-brisys/mcp-bigquery-server/README.md

 - MCP support is currently only available in Claude Desktop (developer preview)
 - Connections are limited to local MCP servers running on the same machine
 - Queries are read-only with a 1GB processing limit
+- While both tables and views are supported, some complex view types might have limitations

 ## Support & Resources 💬